 - Earned a baccalaureate degree or higher that is recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).
 If the baccalaureate degree was earned at an unaccredited institution, an accredited post-baccalaureate degree is an acceptable alternative. - a.
-International applicants see section in handbook titled "International Applicants". - 2.
+International applicants should see section titled, "International Applicants." - 2.
 Request that an official transcript be sent directly to Logan University from the institution awarding the qualifying entrance degree.
 If the applicant attended multiple institutions, an official transcript must be sent from each institution directly to Logan. - 3.
 Earned a minimum cumulative grade point average of a 2.5 on a 4.0 scale in his or her qualifying bachelor's degree. - a.
 An applicant with qualifying post undergraduate coursework may have those courses and cumulative GPA re-evaluated by the Admissions Committee. - 4.
 Completed the prerequisite course work listed below from an accredited institution with grades of C or higher in each course. - 5.
 Earned six semester credit hours of either physics, kinesiology, exercise science, biomechanics or statistics and six semester credit hours of biological science. - a.
+Students not meeting the course Pre-requisites may be conditionally admitted with a status of probation. - i.
+Probational students acknowledge that the prerequisite courses prepare stronger candidates for success but still wish to pursue the degree with their current academic record. - ii.
 Logan University reserves the right to outline special conditions of acceptance for probation students they believe will optimize a student's chances for success such as reduced course loads, required tutoring, required meetings with academic success coaches, etc.